-At this stage it was noticed that one of the samples (ALV-C07) had too few rings to make secure dating a possibility and so it was rejected prior to measurement.
-The remaining eight samples were prepared by sanding and polishing and their growth-ring widths measured; the data of these measurements are given at the end of the report.
-These samples were compared with each other by the Litton/Zainodin grouping procedure (see Appendix).
+Four of the samples had too few rings to make secure dating a possibility, and so these were rejected prior to measurement.
+The remaining five samples were prepared by sanding and polishing and their growth-ring widths measured; the data of these measurements are given at the end of the report.
+These samples were then compared with each other by the Litton/Zainodin grouping procedure (see Appendix).